everydaycookingtips.com

 Preparation Steps

-• In a large bowl, cream together the butter and sugar until light and fluffy.
-Beat in the egg and vanilla extract.
+• In a large bowl, beat butter and sugar with an electric mixer until light and fluffy, about 3 minutes.

-• Gradually add the flour, mixing until just combined.
+• Gradually add the dry ingredients to the wet ingredients, mixing on low speed until just combined.

-• Roll out the dough on a lightly floured surface to 0.25 inch thickness.
-Cut out shapes using cookie cutters.
+• Roll out dough on a lightly floured surface to 1/4-inch thickness.
+Cut into desired shapes with cookie cutters.

 Notes